GluuFederation/docs-ce-prod/docs/source/tutorials/forgot-pw.md

 # Forgot Password using SCIM

-This is an abstract guide to describe how to implement a self-service Forgot Password workflow using Gluu's SCIM APIs.
+This is an abstract guide describing how to implement a self-service Forgot Password workflow using Gluu's SCIM APIs.

 1. User clicks "forgot" password link from the login page and is redirected to the forgot pw application
 1. User is asked to enter username or email